seanchenxi/gwt-storage/README.md

   * Support **all java types** that meet the requirements of [GWT RPC serialization](http://www.gwtproject.org/doc/latest/tutorial/RPC.html#serialize) (implements java.io.Serializable, etc...)
   * Client side Java Object serialization.
 By reusing the **GWT RPC object serialization framework**.
 Means, all objects used in GWT RPC service will be automatically persistable in localStorage or sessionStorage.
 No more code/serializer generation.
   * Customizing the list of web storage persistable type with XML file.
-  * **Extensible caching** possiblility to avoid repeating serialization/deserialization
+  * **Extensible caching** possibility to avoid repeating serialization/deserialization

 #### Coming new features:
   * Server side data serialization [#8] (https://github.com/seanchenxi/gwt-storage/issues/8), thanks to [Freddy Boucher] (https://github.com/freddyboucher) and [Richard Wallis](https://github.com/rdwallis)